joXemMx/MSNovelist-dev/README.md

+# Repository for the master's thesis of Jonas Emmert

+Training is run using `run_locally.sh`, for the evaluation code see `independent_set_eval` and `gnps_set_eval`.
+Run independent set evaluation using `run_eval.sh`.
+Peripheral data not included in this repository is needed for both to work.

-## Mirror of the original README.
+### Below is a mirror of the original README.
 For the original repository please go to https://github.com/meowcat/MSNovelist

 # MSNovelist: De novo structure generation from mass spectra
 Michael A. Stravs (1), Kai Dührkop (2), Sebastian Böcker (2), Nicola Zamboni (1)